gateway-fm/validator-kb/README.md

 ## Contributing

 Do you want to contribute?
 We welcome your input!
-Please check out our [contribution guidelines](CONTRIBUTING.md) to learn how to get involved.
+Please create pull requests to https://github.com/gateway-fm/validator-kb and check out our [contribution guidelines](CONTRIBUTING.md) to learn how to get involved.